aplteam/Fire/README.md

 There are two modes available:

-* "All in one go" allows you to check all changes first and then either accept or discard them.
+* "All in one go" allows you to check all changes in a single document.
 * "One-by-one" allows you to compare and edit one object after the other.

 #### "All in one go" mode